Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 	_You need an inexpensive computing resource to handle a batch processing task.
 No immediate timeline currently exists for when the work should be done, and it can be interrupted and resumed later if needed.
 Which EC2 instance purchasing option would you choose?_

 	> **<p align="center">Solution</p>**
 	> The best solution for this scenario would be Spot Instances.
 Spot Instances offer discounts up to 90 percent off of what On-Demand Instances offer.
 Spot Instances are ideal for workloads that have a small budget and when the work can be interrupted and finished later.

++	####	Amazon EC2 purchasing options scenario 3